onegronm/arkit/README.md

 # Apps
-- World Tracking
+- World Tracking (Basics)
-- AR Drawing
+- AR Drawing (Renderer Delegate)
-- Planets
+- Planets (Textures, Surfaces, and Rotation)
+- WhackAJelly (3D Models and Hit Testing)

 ## ARKit - Getting Started
 - Add a ARKit SceneKit View to the Main storyboard
 - Use the **assistant editor** to connect the scene view to the view controller (right-click)
 - Use debug options to ensure the world was properly detected and feature points are being constantly discovered